 Teaching

-Below I have listed descriptions of some recent seminars I have taught at the University of Chicago.
+Below are descriptions of some recent seminars I have taught at the University of Chicago.

 Liberalism and Empire